apache/skywalking-python/docs/en/contribution/PluginTest.md

 take this [provider service](https://github.com/apache/skywalking-python/blob/master/tests/plugin/sw_http/services/provider.py) as example.
 2. Compose a `docker-compose.yml` file, orchestrating the service built in step 1 and the mock collector, take this [docker-compose.yml](https://github.com/apache/skywalking-python/blob/master/tests/plugin/sw_http/docker-compose.yml) as an example.
-3. Write test codes to trigger the endpoint int step 1, and send the expected data file to the mock collector to verify, take this [test](https://github.com/apache/skywalking-python/blob/master/tests/plugin/sw_http/test_http.py) as example.
+3. Write test codes to trigger the endpoint in step 1, and send the expected data file to the mock collector to verify, take this [test](https://github.com/apache/skywalking-python/blob/master/tests/plugin/sw_http/test_http.py) as example.

 ## Notes